ronny4614-svg/Ajonejack/README.md

 # Ajonejack
-Hello there all guy are going to check it my wedsite
+Hello there check my portfolio wedsite and rate the wedsite